-All emotion is distracted wiith a bit of chat about “#mylifemyway” with Steve Gurney.
+All emotion is distracted with a bit of chat about “#mylifemyway” with Steve Gurney.
 I leave the finish line and find Robyn and Stew, hugs and smiles.

-But there was still one last thing to do, a little bit of a run to touch the water, my last step step to very edge of the East Coast.
+But there was still one last thing to do, a little bit of a run to touch the water, my last step to the very edge of the East Coast.

 One of Robyn’s friends was at the finish line too and I recognised her from the final cycle ride.
 She was waving and cheering for me by name.
-That’s weird I had no clue to who she was, the pieces falling into place.
-And then Kerrie Lawrence, who I have always admired, a mentor, a friend showed up to the finish line.
-She had been following the journey from the beginning and wanted to be there at the end and as she put it, she was in Christchurch so why wouldn’t she want to be there.
+That’s weird I had no clue who she was, and the pieces fell into place.
+And then Kerrie Lawrence, who I have always admired as a mentor, and a friend showed up at the finish line.
+She had been following the journey from the beginning and wanted to be there at the end and as she put it, she was in Christchurch so why wouldn’t she want to be there?
 So very humbling.

 We leave, I think I’m buzzing yet I don’t think I’ve realised what I have done.

-I can only but say thank you to you all for your ongoing support, encouragement and accountability throughout the year and the weekend, and for taking time out of your day to follow and be apart of this journey, I wish I could name you all, but you know who you are and I hope you know I much I totally appreciate you.
+I can only say thank you to you all for your ongoing support, encouragement, and accountability throughout the year and the weekend, and for taking time out of your day to follow and be a part of this journey, I wish I could name you all, but you know who you are and I hope you know I much I totally appreciate you.

 But there are a few people that I do need to acknowledge,

-Brett Garrett, I cannot thank you enough for answering the humpty million questions I fired at you, for sharing your knowledge and passion, finding me a boat and pointing me in the right direction at every turn.
+Brett Garrett, I cannot thank you enough for answering the Humpty million questions I fired at you, for sharing your knowledge and passion, for finding me a boat, and for pointing me in the right direction at every turn.
 But we still do have to go for that paddle though.

 Ray Boardman, well what can I say, we did it, we said we would and we did.
-Thank you for your constant support, the telling offs and keeping me on track to the end goal.
-What was originally just a call about a running programme become a 6 month journey of many ups and downs where I muttered many a bad word about the programme, but at all times you held me accountable to the process and the consistency required in training.
+Thank you for your constant support, the telling-offs, and for keeping me on track to the end goal.
+What was originally just a call about a running programme become a 6-month journey of many ups and downs where I muttered many a bad word about the programme, but at all times you held me accountable to the process and the consistency required in training.
 Keeping it real at all times.
 Thank you for giving me the opportunity of being part of an amazing team (Coach Ray / Qwik Kiwi Coaching).

 I know it was incredible.
-The whole journey has been insanely crazy, but in such an amazeballs way.
-I’m pretty sure I have fallen in love and caught the bug of multi sport.
-It has been nerve racking, adrenaline fuelled, fear driven, exciting, adventurous and humbling.
-I have learnt more about who I am, who I want to be and what I am actually capable of, physically and mentally, it has changed me.
+The whole journey has been insanely crazy but in such an amazeballs way.
+I’m pretty sure I have fallen in love and caught the bug of multi-sport.
+It has been nerve-racking, adrenaline-fuelled, fear-driven, exciting, adventurous, and humbling.
+I have learned more about who I am, who I want to be, and what I am actually capable of, physically and mentally, it has changed me.